Some Important Facts About Baby Diapering

 I found it to be very convenient and easy on my pocket.

 This experience was unlike what I had with my first three children.

 During their time, it was endless trips to the shops for diapers, and heaven help you, if you ran out of cash for some reason.

 New mum Jeanie opted to stock up on disposable nappies as well.
 Her advice to parents is to stock up.

-She said: “Stock up on diapers and wipes, we still haven’t bought any pampers.
+“Stock up on diapers and wipes, we still haven’t bought any pampers.
 It spreads the cost”.

 A Quick Note!

 If you choose to tread on the cautious side, which is also a wise thing to do, as no two babies are alike, we will go with Ayaba’s advice too.